Transportation for seniors and individuals with disabilities

 Don’t drive?
 Let Empowerline help you explore ways to get there.
 It’s common for many people to outlive their ability to drive or to seek alternate transportation options based on their abilities.
 But what if the bus line doesn’t go past the senior center?
 What if it’s too expensive to take a taxi to the grocery store?
 What if you’re not sure whether public transportation can get you to the doctor’s office in time for your appointment?

 Whether you’re going about your daily routine or looking for opportunities to engage in your community, there are a number of roads to get you there.
+Read on to learn about the various transportation options.
+Or, if you know what you’re looking for, you can search for transportation options in our database.

 What are my transportation options as an older person or an individual with a disability?